-Pastor Tom Messer, pastor of Trinity Baptist Church in Jacksonville, Florida, home of Trinity Baptist College, provides the latest evidence.
+Consider Pastor Tom Messer and Trinity Baptist Church in Jacksonville, Florida, home of Trinity Baptist College.
 I don’t know Pastor Messer personally.
-He is probably a likeable guy, and I’m sure there are many commendable things at Trinity.
+He is probably a likable guy, and I’m sure there are commendable things at Trinity.
 That is not the issue.
-The issue is whether there is “death in the pot,” and I am convinced there is.
+The issue is whether there is “death in the pot.”

 Messer believes that the Independent Baptist movement should take a stand against “divisiveness,” downplay issues such as music for the sake of world missions, pay attention to the church growth gurus, and put more emphasis on social work and social justice issues.

-Consider the following statements from a recent blog entitled “Is the Independent Baptist Movement at a Crossroad?”
+Consider the following statements from a blog entitled “Is the Independent Baptist Movement at a Crossroad?”

 “The historic, unifying leadership of the independent Baptist movement has passed off the scene, leaving a leadership vacuum that has led to a more fractured and divisive movement. ...

 “There is a growing awareness in our society and particularly in church life about the complex challenges we are facing in our world as it relates to social issues.
 These issues include: Poverty, Hunger, Education, Disease, Social injustice (abuse, neglect, racism, bigotry, genocide, etc.) ...

 “The Great Commission has historically been, and must continue to be, the binding force that brings our unique and autonomous churches together.
 The alternative, our inability to bring lost people to Jesus Christ and begin church planting movements that will help us to reach the world, is a high price to pay for our divisiveness. ...